 All in all, she probably rejects me 75 times, either by walking away, coming up with excuses, or just giving me a hearty “no.”

 But our smiles direct the interaction.
 Eventually, she joins me on the bench.
 Then she joins me at the grocery store.
-By this point, I couldn’t get rid of her with Ryan Gosling’s dick.
+By this point, I couldn’t get rid of her with Ryan Gosling’s penis.
 “You know what I like about you,” she says.
 “You don’t take ‘no’ for an answer.”
-I hear feminism screech as the arrow of biological truth rips through her shoulder.
+I hear feminism screech as the arrow of biological truth rips through her heart.

 Girls are supposed to say no

 The second girl, however, pushed back because I was pushing her.
-Sure, I was probably being awkward and weird, but that’s only what was happening on the surface.
+Sure, I was probably being “weird,” but that’s only what was happening on the surface.
 Because I remained delighted in the face of rejection, she could trust me.